Infection Prevention and Control Statement

 In addition to staff being involved in risk assessments and significant events, at Woodland Road Surgery all staff and contractors receive IPC induction training on commencing their post.
 Thereafter, all staff receive refresher training annually and this includes an assessment to check their knowledge.

-This training is via a CCG funded online training hub.
+This training is via an ICB funded online training hub.

 e.
 Policies and procedures

 Policies relating to infection prevention and control are available to all staff and are reviewed and updated annually.
 Additionally, all policies are amended on an ongoing basis as per current advice, guidance and legislation changes.

 It is the responsibility of all staff members at Woodland Road Surgery to be familiar with this statement and their roles and responsibilities under it.

 This annual statement will be updated on or before November 2024